Biden: ‘I’m feeling much better than I sound’ after COVID diagnosis - NewsBreak

 “When it comes to his schedule, we’ll see how the president does,” she said.
 “He’s improving.
 We should all be thrilled the president of the United States is doing better.”

-The post Biden: ‘I’m feeling much better than I sound’ after COVID diagnosis appeared first on Iowa Capital Dispatch .
+The post Biden: ‘I’m feeling much better than I sound’ after COVID diagnosis appeared first on Florida Phoenix .

 Comments / 0